Advice for people who experience migraines

 However, the causes and symptoms are often misunderstood and many sufferers never visit their GP as they think nothing can be done to help them.

 Migraine Awareness week (6-12 September) aims to educate people on the symptoms and treatment advice for the condition.
-Download the young person’s guide to migraines, which has been helpfully put together by the charity Migraine Action.

 What are migraines?